Fly Fishing Reports 2019

 But from today on, the weather is improving, and we will have some nice summer days with max temperatures over 20 degrees.
 I think the fishing will improve now.

-On the pictures Michael & Michael from Germany.
+On the picture Michael from Germany.
 I send them to river Hola some time ago, when Glomma was (too) high for decent fishing.
-They reported very nice fishing and some large grayling, and send me some photo's.
+They reported very nice fishing and some large grayling, and send me some photo's by email.

 Jean and his friends from France send me a report about their week at Glomma.
 They had big problems when all their fishing gear was lost during the flight from Paris to Oslo ...